 People are quite often surprised by how much they receive back when they volunteer.
-The act of giving your time to help another person fight through their loneliness or social isolation can lead to a great feeling of accomplishment and happiness.
+The act of giving your time to help another person fight through their loneliness or social isolation can lead to a feeling of accomplishment and happiness.

 We provide volunteers with training and a dedicated support network.
-You will also be given the opportunity to share your experiences with other volunteers through our local and national volunteer events which take place throughout the year.
+You will also be given the opportunity to share your experiences with other volunteers through our local and national volunteer events which take place during the year.

 We will refund any reasonable out of pocket expenses such as travel, telephone calls or postage costs.

 If you want to help more people tackle loneliness while utilising your skills and abilities, get in touch today to see how you can make a real difference to someone’s life!

 Our volunteers provide a lifeline for older people who are lonely.

 People look forward to receiving telephone calls from Independent Age friendship volunteers.
 It is a mood booster and helps people feel more connected and less lonely.
 If you are a good listener and enjoy a chat, this is a great volunteering opportunity.

 If you have 30 minutes to spare once a week for a chat over the phone, this role could be for you.
 We'll give you the necessary support for the role including training over the phone.
 And we'll aim to match you with someone with similar interests.